-ISSUE CLOSES ON: [●]
+ISSUE CLOSES ON: [•]

-The SEBI registration certificate of Enam Securities Private Limited and SBI Capital Markets Limited expired on October 15, 2011 and July 31, 2011 respectively.
-As required under Regulation 9(1) of the Securities and Exchange Board of India (Merchant Bankers) Regulations, 1992 and in compliance with SEBI Circular No. SEBI/MIRSD/DR-2/SRP/Cir-2/2005 dated January 4, 2005, an application dated June 21, 2011 and April 29, 2011 for renewal of the said certificate of registration, in the prescribed manner, was made on June 24, 2011 and April 29, 2011 to SEBI by Enam Securities Private Limited and SBI Capital Markets Limited respectively, three months before the expiry of the said certificate of registration.
-The approval of SEBI in this regard is awaited.

-The subscription list for the Issue shall remain open for subscription at the commencement of banking hours and close at the close of banking hours, with an option for early closure (subject to the Issue being open for a minimum of 3 days) or extension by such period, upto a period of 30 days from the date of opening of the Issue, as may be decided by the Board of Directors or a duly constituted committee thereof.
+\ The SEBI registration certificate of Enam Securities Private Limited and SBI Capital Markets Limited expired on October 15, 2011 and July 31, 2011 respectively.
+As required under Regulation 9(1) of the Securities and Exchange Board of India (Merchant Bankers) Regulations, 1992 and in compliance with SEBI Circular No. SEBI/MIRSD/DR-2/SRP/Cir-2/2005 dated January 4, 2005, an application dated June 21, 2011 and April 29, 2011 for renewal of the said certificate of registration, in the prescribed manner, was made on June 24, 2011and April 29, 2011 to SEBI by Enam Securities Private Limited and SBI Capital Markets Limited respectively, three months before the expiry of the said certificate of registration.
+The approval of SEBI in this regard is awaited. \\ The subscription list for the Issue shall remain open for subscription at the commencement of banking hours and close at the close of banking hours, with an option for early closure (subject to the Issue being open for a minimum of 3 days) or extension by such period, upto a period of 30 days from the date of opening of the Issue, as may be decided by the Board of Directors or a duly constituted or extension by such period, upto a period of 30 days from the date of opening of the Issue, as may be decided by the Board of Directors or a duly constituted on the neutre of nuch certs while notice of the opening of the Issue for the locume of the opening of the opening of the subscription at the opening of the opening of the Issue for the locume of the opening of the openi committee thereof.
 In the event of such early closure of the subscription list of the Issue, our company shall ensure that public notice of such early closure is published on or before the day of such early date of closure through advertisement/s in at least one leading national daily newspaper.
-Further, Allotment shall be made on first come first serve basis with our Company having the discretion to close the Issue early irrespective of whether any of the portions are fully subscribed.
+Further, Allotment shall be made on [•] with our Company having the discretion to close the Issue early irrespective of whether any of the portions are fully subscribed.